-30. Subject to additional information obtained through further investigation and discovery, the foregoing definition of the Class and Subclass may be expanded or narrowed by amendment or amended complaint.
+- 29. Plaintiffs also seek to represent a subclass consisting of Class members who reside in New Jersey (the "Subclass"). - 30.
+Subject to additional information obtained through further investigation and discovery, the foregoing definition of the Class and Subclass may be expanded or narrowed by amendment or amended complaint. - 31.
+Numerosity.

-31. Numerosity.
 The members of the Class and Subclass are geographically dispersed throughout the United States and are so numerous that individual joinder is impracticable.
-Upon information and belief, Plaintiff reasonably estimates that there are tens of thousands of members in the Class and Subclass.
-Although the precise number of Class members is unknown to Plaintiff, the true number of Class members is known by Defendant and may be determined through discovery.
-Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors.

-32. Existence and predominance of common questions of law and fact.
+Upon information and belief, Plaintiffs reasonably estimate that there are tens of thousands of members in the Class and Subclass.
+Although the precise number of Class members is unknown to Plaintiffs, the true number of Class members is known by Defendant and may be determined through discovery.
+Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendant and third-party retailers and vendors. - 32.
+Existence and predominance of common questions of law and fact.
 Common questions of law and fact exist as to all members of the Class and Subclass and predominate over any questions affecting only individual Class members.
-These common legal and factual questions include, but are not limited to, the following:

-- (a) whether Defendant accepted money from Class and Subclass members in exchange for the promise to provide services; - (b) whether Defendant has provided the services for which Class and Subclass members contracted; and - (c) whether Class and Subclass members are entitled to a refund for that portion of the tuition and fees that was contracted for services that Defendant did not provide. - (d) whether Defendant has unlawfully converted money from Plaintiff, the Class and Subclass; and
+These common legal and factual questions include, but are not limited to, the following: - (a) whether Defendant accepted money from Class and Subclass members in exchange for the promise to provide services; - (b) whether Defendant has provided the services for which Class and Subclass members contracted; and - (c) whether Class and Subclass members are entitled to a refund for that portion of

-(e) whether Defendant is liable to Plaintiff, the Class, and Subclass for unjust enrichment.

-33. Typicality.
-Plaintiff's claims are typical of the claims of the other members of the Class in that, among other things, all Class and Subclass members were similarly situated and were comparably injured through Defendant's wrongful conduct as set forth herein.
-Further, there are no defenses available to Defendants that are unique to Plaintiff.

-34. Adequacy of Representation.
-Plaintiff will fairly and adequately protect the interests of the Class and Subclass.
-Plaintiff has retained counsel that is highly experienced in complex consumer class action litigation, and Plaintiff intends to vigorously prosecute this action on behalf of the Class and Subclass.
-Furthermore, Plaintiff has no interests that are antagonistic to those of the Class or Subclass.
+- the tuition and fees that was contracted for services that Defendant did not provide. - (d) whether Defendant has unlawfully converted money from Plaintiffs, the Class and Subclass; and - (d) whether Defendant is liable to Plaintiffs, the Class, and Subclass for unjust enrichment. - 33.
+Typicality.
+Plaintiffs' claims are typical of the claims of the other members of the Class in that, among other things, all Class and Subclass members were similarly situated and were comparably injured through Defendant's wrongful conduct as set forth herein.
+Further, there are no defenses available to Defendants that are unique to Plaintiffs. - 34.
+Adequacy of Representation.
+Plaintiffs will fairly and adequately protect the interests of the Class and Subclass.
+Plaintiffs have retained counsel that is highly experienced in complex consumer class action litigation, and Plaintiffs intend to vigorously prosecute this action on behalf of the Class and Subclass.
+Furthermore, Plaintiffs have no interests that are antagonistic to those of the Class or Subclass. - 35.
+Superiority.

-35. Superiority.
 A class action is superior to all other available means for the fair and efficient adjudication of this controversy.
 The damages or other financial detriment suffered by individual Class and Subclass members are relatively small compared to the burden and expense of individual litigation of their claims against Defendant.
 It would, thus, be virtually impossible for the Class or Subclass on an individual basis, to obtain effective redress for the wrongs committed against them.
 Furthermore, even if Class or Subclass members could afford such individualized litigation, the court system could not.
 Individualized litigation would create the danger of inconsistent or contradictory judgments arising from the same set of facts.

 Individualized litigation would also increase the delay and expense to all parties and the court system from the issues raised by this action.
 By contrast, the class action device provides the benefits of adjudication of these issues in a single proceeding, economies of scale, and comprehensive supervision by a single court, and presents no unusual management difficulties under the circumstances.